-Up for sale, a 1956 Fender Champ steel in excellent condition and in perfect working order, complete with the original tweed case.
-Featuring untouched electronics and its original nitro lacquer Desert Sand finish, this Champ is 100% original save for a set of vintage spec black tuner buttons and a pair of modern knurled knobs.
-The tone is quintessential Fender single coil richness and chime, and the pickup is for all intents and purposes an early black bobbin Stratocaster pickup with flat pole pieces.
+Up for sale, a 1956 Fender Champ steel in excellent, 100% original condition and in perfect working order, complete with the original tweed case.
+Featuring untouched electronics and its original nitro lacquer Desert Sand finish, this Champ delivers quintessential Fender single coil richness and chime, and the pickup is for all intents and purposes an early black bobbin Stratocaster pickup with flat pole pieces.
 There's a bell-like sweetness to the sound that is equal parts twang and silk, and few instruments have a more pure, simple signal path.
 This steel has been freshly restrung here at Mike & Mike's Guitar Bar with roundwound 12s.

 The playing surface is clean, with a few minor scratches and block position markers, and the patent pending chrome Fender headstock cover plate houses the stock single-line Kluson tuners.